-- Become a student at Sámi University of Applied Sciences this fall!
+- Apply for studies at Sámi University of Applied Sciences this fall!

 Call for abstracts: Landscape Practices Conference